 I have some friends staying at the "Impressive Hotel" on Au Trieu in the Old Town.
 It's on a really nice little quiet street with plenty of cool cafes and restaurants around.
 You're also just behind Josephs Cathedral.
 It's about $30 a night for 2 people.

 If you do get there check out the little store called "Indigenous", about 50 metres up the road from the hotel.
-They sell lots of really neat handicrafts which are all made by disadvantaged youth... they also sell the best coffee in Hanoi which has been sourced from a co-op of about 20 small coffee growers around Vietnam. almost 8 years ago
+They sell lots of really neat handicrafts which are all made by disadvantaged youth... they also sell the best coffee in Hanoi which has been sourced from a co-op of about 20 small coffee growers around Vietnam. about 8 years ago

 Strategically located in Syrena Tower on Xuan Dieu Street, Fraser Suites Hanoi features a prominent location that is home to many expatriates.
 It's tranquil environment and spacious room guarantees a brilliant stay.
 An ideal place of stay for both business and leisure purpose, the property commands ecstatic views of the Westlake district.
 Indeed a residential enclave that is preferred by expatriates and their families, Fraser Suites Hanoi is also known for their exclusive hotel facilities.
 One of the newest Fraser in town, they feature modern facilities like large screen LCD TV, entertainment system, as well as exclusive keycard elevator access.
 A trendy and chic property, Fraser Suites Hanoi is a fantastic place of stay.